Messiah, A Sacred Oratorio

 Handel’s resources are simple in the matter of the sound of Messiah.
 He used voices in what are now the standard four registers of soprano, alto, tenor, and bass, though in some of his performances he added an extra level of differentiation in the arias by distinguishing between boy soprano and adult female soprano and between male and female altos (his male alto soloists were castrati).
 His orchestra consists basically of strings, with oboes and bassoons providing a reinforcement in the choruses, and with harpsichord and organ to help fill out the harmony.
 The only special resource is the pair of trumpets and the kettledrums.
 Even within his string group, however, Handel gets diversity by using just a group of soloists much of the time, for example in most of the arias and even for the beginnings of most of his choruses.
 With his trumpets and drums he is wonderfully economical and, as a result, miraculously effective.
 We first hear trumpets a bit more than two‑thirds of the way through Part One in the chorus “Glory to God,” but “from a distance and rather quietly.”
 Their next appearance is in “Hallelujah!” but even there Handel begins with solo strings, moves to the full string section with oboes and bassoons after the voices come in, and holds the trumpets in reserve—and the drums for their first entrance at all—until after the first proclamation that “the Lord God Omnipotent reigneth.”
 When at last these emblems of glory do strike in, the impact is more thrilling than most of what has been achieved by more glamorous orchestrators.
 (George Bernard Shaw wrote that the English custom of standing for the “Hallelujah!” chorus is the nearest sensation to the elevation of the host known to English Protestants.
 The custom was begun by King George II at one of the first London performances of Messiah.
 When the King stood, everyone had to stand.
 The conductor Robert Shaw suggested that the King’s rising was caused not by religious or musical emotion, but by his failure to realize how close the next intermission was.)

 During the fourteen seasons of Messiah performances under the composer’s supervision, the score underwent substantial changes.
-In part because of the limitations of some of the local singers, even what was heard at the premiere differed from what was in the score Handel took to Dublin.
 Over the years pieces were shortened or lengthened, eliminated or added, recomposed entirely, transposed into other keys or for other voices.
-Two approaches to performing Messiah are available.
-You can reconstruct one of the forms in which it was actually given by Handel between 1742 and 1759 (or, for that matter, the 1741 score), or you can treat the score with its variants as a sort of kit from which to build an edition of your own.
-Like most modern conductors and editors, Jane Glover takes the latter, synthetic approach.
+Most modern conductors and editors (including Ragnar Bohlin) treat the score with its variants as a sort of kit from which to build an edition of their own.

 Michael Steinberg, the San Francisco Symphony’s program annotator from 1979 to 1999 and a contributing writer to our program book until his death in 2009, was one of the nation’s pre-eminent writers on music.
 We are privileged to continue publishing his program notes.
 His books are available at the Symphony Store in Davies Symphony Hall.